Tasking

 statement.
 For example:

-In this example, we're making the task T
+In this example, we're making the task T wait one second after each

 time it displays the "hello" message.
 In addition, the main task is waiting